keksgauner/eggs/minecraft/cloudnetv3/README.md

 `java.lang.OutOfMemoryError: unable to create native thread: possibly out of memory or process/resource limits reached`
 ![image](https://cloud.rakutt.eu/s/fBJSKkeYncfGtci/preview)
 The reason is a docker contianer have a limit of processes or something.
-This does not mean there is out of memory Look to [containers-single-or-multiple-processes](https://www.tutorialworks.com/containers-single-or-multiple-processes) and [how-to-solve-javalangoutofmemoryerror-unable-to-create-new-native-thread](http://www.mastertheboss.com/jbossas/monitoring/how-to-solve-javalangoutofmemoryerror-unable-to-create-new-native-thread) to fix this look to Wings Settings
+This does not mean there is out of memory Look to [containers-single-or-multiple-processes](https://www.tutorialworks.com/containers-single-or-multiple-processes) and [how-to-solve-javalangoutofmemoryerror-unable-to-create-new-native-thread](http://www.mastertheboss.com/jbossas/monitoring/how-to-solve-javalangoutofmemoryerror-unable-to-create-new-native-thread) to fix this look to Wings Settings you must increase `container_pid_limit`

 ### Docker IP